How to Make Stretch Bracelets

 1. Choose your beads.
 Decide if you will arrange randomly or use a pattern.

 2. Take the measurement of your wrist or the person you are making the bracelet for.
-Cut the stretch cord adding an extra 2 ” on each side so you have enough extra cord to comfortably tie your knot when you are finished.
+Cut the stretch cord adding a generous 2 ” on each side so you have enough extra cord to comfortably tie your knot when you are finished.

 3. Place your bead stopper, paperclip or binder clip on one end of your cord and get stringing!